mbroncano/github-pages-with-jekyll/_posts/2020-07-17-pianoteq-raspberry-pi.md

 ---
-title: "Pianoteq 6 STAGE in a Raspberry Pi"
+title: "Pianoteq in a Raspberry Pi (headless)"
 date: 2017-07-17
 ---
 My Yamaha DXG660 digital piano has a great set of features for a very reasonable price.